maykar/kiosk-mode/README.md

 ## Query Strings

-The query strings options are:
+The query string options are:

 * `?kiosk` to hide both header and sidebar
 * `?hide_header` to hide only the header